natalieagus/50002-2022/_notes/p_asyncio.md

 *  The keyboard service time is spread out (red region) due to interrupts from printer and disks

+#### Missing Deadline
+The strong priority ordering Disk  > Printer  > Keyboard as explained above **does not** fulfil the deadline for Printer or Keyboard, since the worst-case latency + service time for each Printer and Keyboard exceeds their deadline.
+What will be the **minimum deadline** for printer and keyboard in this case, so that the strong priority ordering of  Disk  > Printer  > Keyboard can fulfil all deadlines?

-> To test your understanding, ask yourselves if another priority ordering such as **Printer handler > Disk handler > Keyboard handler** is *plausible*?
+> To test your understanding, ask yourselves if another priority ordering such as **Printer handler > Disk handler > Keyboard handler** is *plausible* with the original deadlines?
 Why or why not?
+In fact, is there any strong priority ordering that will work with such tight deadline combinations?

 ###Effective Interrupt Load